 Level 1 Level 2 Level 3 Some leaders know their teams quite well.
-Teams work on urgent priorities with lots The majority of leaders have a sound knowledge of their teams and understand the Collective efficacy is high; teams have shared goals with mutual understanding of trouble-shooting in response to issues raised by senior leaders or external strengths/gaps in expertise across the team.
-Where staff need to be brought in, about the intentions, actions and intended impact.
-Staff collaborate purposefully and stakeholders.
-Some staff understand the broader strategic direction and there has there is an understanding of skillset required which has been informed by reviewing regularly within and beyond their teams.
-All leaders get the best out of their team, been some discussion about how this could be communicated with other leaders and the impact, expertise and capacity of the existing collective team.
-Leaders provide knowing them in terms of their individual strengths and behaviours and also how that the wider school community.
-There is variance in how different members of the team professional learning opportunities which build on their team's strengths, build a team fits within a fully functioning and happy team.
-High trust, high capacity teams are are utilised, focused or directed.
+Teams work on urgent priorities with lots The majority of leaders have a sound knowledge of their teams and understand the Collective efficacy is high; team of trouble-shooting in response to issues raised by senior leaders or external strengths/gaps in expertise across the team.
+Where staff need to be brought in, about the intentions, actions an stakeholders.
+Some staff understand the broader strategic direction and there has there is an understanding of skillset required which has been informed by reviewing regularly within and beyond the been some discussion about how this could be communicated with other leaders and the impact, expertise and capacity of the existing collective team.
+Leaders provide knowing them in terms of their the wider school community.
+There is variance in how different members of the team professional learning opportunities which build on their team's strengths, build a team fits within a fully functioning an are utilised, focused or directed.
 Professional learning is often linked to short term identity and work towards shared goals and ambitions.
-There is a sense of direction visible, with clear roles and continually developing strengths.
-Retention is strong, and priorities or initiative directed, with needs and plans made for individuals. across most teams with a few exceptions.
-There is a feeling of trust and most leaders where new staff are recruited this is carefully planned for and executed with success.
-There are some examples of limited capacity and trust within the team, and there are have the capacity to improve their teams.
-Motivation is intrinsic with leadership supporting rather than instructing. some vacancies.
+There is a sense of direction visible, with clear roles and con priorities or initiative directed, with needs and plans made for individuals. across most teams with a few exceptions.
+There is a feeling of trust and most leaders where new staff are recruited th There are some examples of limited capacity and trust within the team, and there are have the capacity to improve their teams.
+Motivation is intrinsic with leade some vacancies.